Menu

 from sklearn.ensemble import RandomForestClassifier

-First, use the Python module of elasticsearch to get the data stored in Fess.
-Since this time data is stored in article_category and article_body, only that data is extracted to generate a Dictionary array.
-If you want to use Fess data for another purpose, you can customize it by referring only to this code.
+First, use the Python Elasticsearch module to get the data stored in Fess.
+Since this time the data is stored in article_category and article_body, only that data is extracted to generate a dictionary array.
+If you want to use Fess data for another purpose, you can customize it by referring to this code.

 def load_docs(doc_fields,